 - Three year postdoc “Establishing the traceability of pH measurements for long-term carbon system monitoring from coastal waters to open ocean” with Wei Jun Cai, Regina Easley, and Jason Waters at U. Delaware

-- Postdoctoral Scientist Positions in Deep Learning for Climate Model Parameterization – open until filled
+- Atmospheric Science Postdoc Position in Deep Learning for Climate Model Parameterization open until filled

 - Postdoc at Applied Physics Laboratory-University of Washington in investigating (sub)mesoscale dynamics using a combination of in situ and satellite observations with a focus on (sub)mesoscale variability in open ocean salinity and ocean color.
 Open until filled

 - Postdoc ecosystem modeling and fisheries management in the Gulf of Mexico at RSMAS

 - Postdoc in SST biases in coupled climate models at RSMAS

 - Research Fellow (post-doctoral) in Oceanography within the Asian School of the Environment (ASE)

 - NOAA AOML Postdoc Inter-Ocean Exchanges and Regional Sinks of Heat, Salt, and Carbon

 - NASA JPL Postdoc Estimating and Studying the Global Ocean Ecology and Carbon Cycle Using Observations and Numerical Models with Michelle Gierach and Dimitris Menemenlis

 - Postdoctoral scholarship in oceanography at Bermuda Inst.
 Ocean Sciences (BIOS)

 - Tenure-Track Faculty Position in Climate Dynamics in Relation to Ocean Physics at the University of Hawaii at Manoa due by February 15

 - Assistant Professor of Marine Science, Department of Marine Science, Coastal Carolina University.
 Review of applications will begin in January 2019 until the position is filled